USS Sherburne: Post-war

 Sherburne was decommissioned on 3 August 1946; and, after a decade in reserve in Navy custody, was transferred to the Maritime Administration (MARAD) at Suisun Bay, California, 9 September 1958.
 She was stricken from the Navy List on 1 October 1958.

 Reactivation as Range Sentinel

 Over 20 years after her decommissioning, Sherburne was called back to active duty to support the Navy's Polaris and Poseidon fleet ballistic missile flight test program.
 She was reclassified as a range tracking vessel, AGM-22, on 16 April 1969, and was reacquired from MARAD and reinstated on the Navy list on 22 October 1969.
-She began conversion at the Northwest Marine Ironworks, Portland, Oregon, on 28 October 1969, renamed Range Sentinel on 26 April 1971, and delivered to the Military Sealift Command (MSC) on 21 October 1971, and placed in service, Sven Rydberg, master.
+She began conversion at the Northwest Marine Iron Works, Portland, Oregon, on 28 October 1969, renamed Range Sentinel on 26 April 1971, and delivered to the Military Sealift Command (MSC) on 21 October 1971, and placed in service, Sven Rydberg, master.
 Her conversion included the latest communications, navigation, and missile tracking and monitoring equipment.
 Range Sentinel continued in service into 1974, as a unit of the MSC Special Projects Fleet, home ported at Port Canaveral, Florida.